 Each of the 4 circuits (wires) of the EEC Power Relay has a specific job to do and these job descriptions are:

-IMPORTANT: Your specific Ford vehicle may not have the exact same colors listed below.
-This is no big deal, since the circuit descriptions are the same.
-You will be able to use the info in this article to diagnose the EEC Power Relay on your Ford vehicle even if the colors of the EEC Power Relay connector's wires are not the same!
+IMPORTANT: Your particular Ford vehicle may not have the exact colors listed below.
+That's not a big deal since the circuit descriptions are the same.
+You can use the information in this article to diagnose the EEC power relay on your Ford vehicle even if the colors of the EEC power relay connector wires are not the same!

 EEC Power Relay Circuits | ||